fak1337/pentia_reactnative_learning_tasks/React-Native/Task2/README.md

 **code explained:**\
 This code creates a row with a text input and an "Add" button.

-The View is like a container that holds the text input and button side by side.
-The TextInput is where you can type a new task.
-The Button next to it lets you add the task when pressed.
+- The **View** is like a container that holds the text input and button side by side.
+- The **TextInput** is where you can type a new task.
+- The **Button** next to it lets you add the task when pressed.

 For the styles:

 - **flexDirection** makes the text input and button sit next to each other in a row.
 - **margin** adds space around the container.
-- The **TextInp**ut is stretched to take most of the space, with a white background, rounded corners, and padding inside.
+- The **TextInpu**t is stretched to take most of the space, with a white background, rounded corners, and padding inside.
 - The **Button** displays "Add" and logs a message to the console when clicked.

-### Simple seperator (Your turn!)
+### Step 1.3: Simple seperator (Your turn!)
 - Use a View component
-- Style the View component with a height and a backgroundcolor same as the header
+- Style the View component with a height and a background color same as the header

-Check the source folder of this task to see the complete and finale code, but try to make it yourself first.
+### Step 1.4: The Task list (Your turn!)
+In the beginning we will start very simple, lets start by making the Task item.
+- Make a "parent" view for the Task item
+    - Give the parent view whatever styling you want but be sure to add **flexDirection: 'row'**
+    - The **flexDirection: 'row'** will align all child components in a horizontal row
+- In the parent view add a View component that wraps a Text component
+    - You decide what Text will be in the Text component, it doesn't really matter at this point.
+- In the parent view add a Button component into parent View
+    - Add the title prop with the string "Done"
+- C/P the whole Task item a couple of times
+- Wrap all the Task item you just made in a ScrollView
+- Give the ScrollView a style **flex: 1** so it fills the rest of the screen.